friflo/ECS-wiki/docs/events.md

 The compiler can now create a fast jump table which enables direct branching to specific code.
 The new pattern also enables to check that a switch statement is *exhaustive* by the compiler.

-With this new pattern an `enum` needs to be declare which maps tag types to enum ids.
+With this new pattern an `enum` needs to be declared which maps tag types to enum ids.
 ```cs
 public enum EffectTags
 {